eskomk/equi-esko/README.md

 ## Note

 - I did not use smart pointers for chunk buffer stuff, shared_pointer namely.
 I was too busy copying char buffers around to remember smartpointers ...
+- Class Eiger has no other member variables but one at the moment.
+The lists could be put as members, but I kinda like that things are visible as function arguments.